 Employee Wellness Program Overview & Guidelines

-Our mission is to provide services and programs for Fulton County Employees to develop and enhance their Physical, Nutritional, Mental and Financial Health to achieve positive well-being in their daily lives!
+Our mission is to provide resources and programs for Fulton County Employees to develop and enhance their Physical, Nutritional, Mental and Financial Health to achieve positive well-being in their daily lives!

 The FCS Employee Wellness Program (EWP) goal is to increase wellness opportunities for Fulton County School System Employees through education and awareness by providing resources to foster positive attitudes toward healthier lifestyles while empowering staff to improve their quality of life.